Parasitic worm: Relevance for sanitation

 Helminth eggs can reach the soil when polluted wastewater, sewage sludge or human waste are used as fertilizer.
 Such soil is often characterized by moist and warm conditions.
 Therefore, the risk of using contaminated wastewater and sludge in agricultural fields is a real problem, especially in poor countries, where this practice is prevalent.
 Helminth eggs are regarded as the main biological health risk when applying sewage sludge, fecal sludge or fecal matter on agricultural soils.
-The eggs are the infective stage of the helminths’ life cycle for causing the disease helminthiasis.
+The eggs are the infective stage of the helminths' life cycle for causing the disease helminthiasis.

 Due to this strong shell, helminth eggs or ova remain viable in soil, fresh water and sewage for many months.
 In feces, fecal sludge and sewage sludge they can even remain viable for several years.
 Helminth eggs of concern in wastewater used for irrigation have a size between 20 and 90 μm and a relative density of 1.06–1.23.
 It is very difficult to inactivate helminth eggs, unless temperature is increased above 40 °C or moisture is reduced to less than 5%.
 Eggs that are no longer viable do not produce any larvae.
 In the case of Ascaris lumbricoides (giant roundworm), which has been considered the most resistant and common helminth type, fertilized eggs deposited in soil are resistant to desiccation but are, at this stage of development, very sensitive to environmental temperatures: The reproduction of a fertilized egg within the eggshell develops at an environmental soil temperature about 25 °C which is lower than the body temperature of the host (i.e., 37 °C for humans).
 However, development of the larvae in the egg stops at temperatures below 15.5 °C, and eggs cannot survive temperatures much above 38 °C. If the temperature is around 25 °C, the infectiousness occurs after nearly 10 days of incubation.

 Removal versus inactivation

-In order to physically remove (but not inactivate) helminth eggs from wastewater, processes that remove particles, such as sedimentation, filtration or coagulation-flocculation are employed.
+Processes that remove particles, such as sedimentation, filtration or coagulation-flocculation physically remove helminth eggs from wastewater (but do not inactivate them).
 Therefore, waste stabilization ponds (lagoons), storage basins, constructed wetlands, rapid filtration or upflow anaerobic sludge blanket (UASB) reactors can be used.

 Helminth ova cannot be inactivated with chlorine, UV light or ozone (in the latter case at least not with economical doses because >36 mg/L ozone are needed with 1 hour contact time).

-Inactivation of helminth ova can be achieved in sewage sludge treatment where the temperature is increased over 40 °C or moisture is reduced to less than 5%.
-Best results can be obtained when both of these conditions are combined for an extended period of time.
+Helminth ova can be inactivated in sewage sludge treatment if the temperature is increased over 40 °C or moisture is reduced to less than 5%.
+Best results can be obtained when both of these conditions are met together for an extended period of time.
 Details about the contact time under these conditions and other related environmental factors are generally not well-defined for every type of helminth egg species.
 Helminth eggs are considered highly resistant biological structures.